Tom-Nagy/boutique-ado/DEPLOYMENT.md

 25. Initialize your Heroku git remote in order to push your work to Heroku by typing in the CLI:
     * ``heroku git:remote -a < HEROKU APP NAME >``, the CLI will prompt ``set git remote heroku to <your heroku git url>``
     * Push your work to Heroku by typing: ``git push heroku main``
+    * Note that here the “main” branch is called “main”.
+You can check your main branch name in the settings of your repository on GitHub.

 <!--